decentraland/documentation/content/creator/sdk7/web-editor/smart-items.md

 Use the **Play Mode** field to chose if playing the sound once, or looping it continuously.

 <img src="/images/editor/play-sound.png" width="300"/>

+Once the action is created, you can activate it via the [Triggers](#triggers) component of that same item or of any other item.

 Use the **stop_sound** action to stop all sounds by the item, both looping and non-looping.
 This also stops sounds from the **AudioSource** component.